‘Human error’: Kansas seeing increase in fatal car accidents

 “Our numbers are on the rise again in 2019 from where we were last year in 2018,” Crittenden explains.

-2019, is proving to be a difficult year.
-220 people are dead from fatal accidents.
+2019 is proving to be a difficult year.
+Two hundred twenty people are dead from fatal accidents.
 That number is likely higher as the state still must process a deadly cash from last week.

 “Maybe they were utilizing the phone or were distracted for some reason,” Crittenden says.
 “If we are distracted, even manipulating the temperature control in the vehicle, looking away from what we are doing, we could potentially run someone over.”